 Debunked: 5 Myths about Floor HeatingDevex Systems

-MYTH: Under Floor Heating (UFH) is a new unproven idea and probably will not suit my needs.
+MYTH: Under floor heating is a new unproven idea and probably will not suit my needs

-Answer: UFH can be installed in many different ways to provide effective comfort to the occupants.
-When we design your under floor heating we can provide the solution that matches to the construction and way that you would like to operate the heating, such as quick heat up for short time use when showering in a bathroom through to thermal storage systems run on an off-peak supply for a Family/Kitchen area.
-We have been installing under floor heating for over 37 years and use only reputable products from trusted manufacturers who back their products with long-term warranties.
+Answer: Underfloor heating can be installed in many different ways to provide effective comfort to the occupants.
+When we design underfloor heating in Australia, we can provide the solution that matches to the construction and way that you would like to operate the heating, such as quick heat up for short time use when showering in a bathroom through to thermal storage systems run on an off-peak supply for a Family/Kitchen area.
+We have been installing under floor heating for over 40 years and use only reputable products from trusted manufacturers who back their products with long-term warranties.
 These manufacturers have had their products installed in Europe for very many years and many homes use this as their primary heating with a much colder climate than we experience in Australia.

 MYTH: Floor heating is expensive to install and expensive to run

 Answer: Winter comfort can be achieved for a small bathroom for only a few hundred dollars installed with a programmable thermostat, with its running cost no more than a standard light bulb and can be lower than that of an overhead heat ray lamp, while providing a much more comfortable heating solution.
 The average size bathroom is around $700-800 installed and costs less than a cappuccino to run for a week (2 hours in the morning and 3 hours in the evening).